theIDinside/cxwman/README.md

 ### How to implement

 ##### Handling event functions that take parameters
-As it is right now, key press events are handled by EventHandler, defined in manager.hpp.
+As it is right now, key press events are handled by KeyEventHandler, defined in manager.hpp.
 This is done by keeping a std::map of KeyConfiguration->Pointer-To-Member-Functions.
 These however, take no parameters.
 So how to solve this issue?
 I don't want an enormous if-then-else wall.

-I guess one way to solve it, would be that before an action is handled by EventHandler, parameters can be registered *with* the EventHandler (from Manager), that then calls the pointer to member function (which is a ptm in Manager) that takes no parameters, which then accesses the registered parameters from EventHandler (EventHandler as it is, is a local struct of Manager.)
+I guess one way to solve it, would be that before an action is handled by KeyEventHandler, parameters can be registered *with* the KeyEventHandler (from Manager), that then calls the pointer to member function (which is a ptm in Manager) that takes no parameters, which then accesses the registered parameters from KeyEventHandler (KeyEventHandler as it is, is a local struct of Manager.)

 There are so many things that are totally hack-n-slash right now as far as the design goes, but it's just to get things up